Diversity & Equity

 Graduating seniors of Detroit Catholic Central are formed over their four years in the Basilian tradition of goodness, discipline, and knowledge.
-Diversity and equity are woven into the full Catholic Central experience, providing students with opportunities to better know themselves and their fellow Shamrocks.
+Diversity is woven into the full Catholic Central experience, providing students with opportunities to better know themselves and their fellow Shamrocks.
 Catholic values, combined with our Basilian tradition, advance mutual respect and brotherhood among students.

-At Catholic Central, our responsibility for forming young men in excellence is inseparable from our dedication to diversity and equity.
-Diversity and equity are two interconnected concepts—but they are far from interchangeable.
-Diversity is about representation, or the make-up of an entity.
-Equity is a state that’s established when every individual has the specific support they need to succeed and grow.
+At Catholic Central, our responsibility for forming young men in excellence is inseparable from our dedication to diversity.
 Catholic Central remains committed to these concepts to ensure that our school is a welcoming community for families of all backgrounds.

 At A Glance